+The jumping test consists of one round of the course as per the current National rules for Eventing Showjumping.
 The jumping test consists of one round of the course judged under FEI Rules, Table A, except where modified below.

 There is no jump-off.